Headteacher

 Resilience, Creativity, Critical thinking, Curiosity, Challenge and Culture.

-Alongside our academic curriculum, we also believe that children should be taught respect for themselves and others.
-We aim to instil in our children a caring and responsible attitude towards other people, both within school and the wider community, as well as to develop in them a sense of awareness and understanding of moral, social and environmental issues.
+Alongside our academic curriculum, we place great importance on teaching children to respect themselves and others.
+We aim to nurture a caring and responsible attitude towards people within the school and the wider community, while also developing pupils’ awareness and understanding of moral, social and environmental issues.

 School History